- Travel and Places»

 The Day of Carnival

-The main parade of the Santa Cruz Carnival begins at 4.00 pm, but no one should arrive at that time; if you are coming to the capital of Tenerife by car, then finding a parking place may be a problem, and the best vantage points to view the carnival will have been taken up.
+The main parade of the Santa Cruz Carnival begins at 4.00 pm, but no one should arrive at that time; if you are coming to the capital of Tenerife by car, then finding a parking place may be a problem, and the best vantage points to view the carnival will have been taken up by that time.
 But most of all, such a late arrival will mean that much of the fun will have been missed; Carnival is not only about watching the parade - it's also about experiencing the atmosphere which pervades almost everything that takes place in Santa Cruz on this day.

 The air of anticipation throughout the afternoon is quite tangible.
 It can be experienced in all the surrounding streets, it can be heard in the music drifting out from the restaurants and bars, and it can be seen in the ordinary people, because people who have just come to watch the parade get into the spirit of the occasion too - and not just children, as the photo here demonstrates.
 I saw one elderly gentleman in a suit and bowler hat (derby hat) strolling down the street.
 He wasn’t smiling and he wasn’t doing anything clever.
 He might have been on his way to an important business meeting in the city - except that he also wore a fake Charlie Chaplin moustache and he twirled a cane!
 Nobody bats an eyelid at the strange get-ups one sees - it’s normal to look abnormal on Carnival Day.
 And it's normal for the whole city to take on the air of Carnival.